hxp-plus/markdown-preview-by-hxp/README.md

 ---

 ## Features ##
-  * `C-c p` to preview markdown live in your web browser
+  * `C-c p` to preview markdown live in your web browser (Automatically selected by your OS)
+    * Linux: Firefox
+    * Windows: Microsoft Edge
   * The Emacs httpd server will be running automatically
   * Javascript and CSS are stored locally, no internet connection is required